etagreta/etagreta.github.io/README.md

 # Greta Coraglia

 I am a postdoc with [LUCI Lab](https://luci.unimi.it/) at the University of Milan, working on the [BRIO](https://sites.unimi.it/brio/) project.
-I am also a member of the Scientific Committee of the [ItaCa](https://progetto-itaca.github.io/) community.
+I am a member of the Scientific Committee of the [ItaCa](https://progetto-itaca.github.io/) community.

 I was previously a PhD student in the [Mathematics Department at the University of Genova](https://www2.dima.unige.it/), working under the supervision of [Pino Rosolini](https://www.dima.unige.it/~rosolini/) together with the rest of the [logic group](http://logic.dima.unige.it/) there.